Managed Private Backup

 Calculation of Overage values

-When the frontend TB protection ordered is exceeded, an overage charge will be generated based on the overage price defined on the quote.
+When the Frontend TB protection ordered is exceeded, an overage charge will be generated based on the overage price defined on the quote.
 For example, the customer ordered 100 TB of Frontend data protection.
-Here is a measure of how much data is protected on a daily basis (measured by the biggest backup size of each day in the month):
+Here is a measure of how much data is protected on a daily basis (measured by the biggest backup size of each day in the month).
+In this case, the subscribed limit between days 4 and 5 was exceeded, and after these two days, data was probably deleted by the customer to reduce the backup image size.

 | Day of the month | 1 | 2 | 3 | 4 | 5 | 6 | … | 29 | 30 |